ComputeCanada/software-stack/doc/easybuild.md

 From this point on, every time you push the `mybranch` branch, the new commit will be added to the same pull request.
-This will be the case until the pull request is merged on `hpcugent` side.
+This will be the case until the pull request is merged on `easybuilders` side.
 Note that the EasyBuild developers are likely to request various changes, including coding style changes.
 They also will not merge the request unless their automated test suite can run on it.
 This means that the easyconfig must use one of their main toolchains.